 Objective refer- Rationale ence OT.User_Auth FIA_UID.2 and FIA_UAU.2 enforce each User of the device is authenticated before being able to do any action in the user interface.
 FIA_UAU.5 specifies different authentication methods.
-FIA_UAU.6 enforces a re-authentication for the OS update, for changing the authentication configuration, including biometric data management and biometric authentication policy or for a transaction validation.
-FMT_SMR.1 and FMT_SMF.1 SF ensure that the TSF shall maintain the roles Authenticated User and be capable of performing the management functions.
-FIA_ATD.1, FMT_MSA.3, FMT_MSA.1 and FMT_MTD.1 specify the management of related information.
+FIA_UAU.6 enforces a re-authentication for the OS update, for changing the authentica- tion configuration, including biometric data management and biometric authentication policy or for a transaction validation.
+FMT_SMR.1 and FMT_SMF.1 SF ensure that the TSF shall maintain the roles Authenti- cated User and be capable of performing the management functions.
+FIA_ATD.1, FMT_MSA.3, FMT_MSA.1 and FMT_MTD.1 specify the management of re- lated information.
 FMT_MTD.3 specifies the signature verification on the OS update.
-FIA_AFL.1 (Biometric/Erase/Delay) specify the failure handling in case of wrong biometric or passcode authentication.
-FPR_UNO.1 ensures the non-observability of the passcode.
-FDP_ITT.1 also support this objective ensuring the biometric data is not modified during internal transfer.
+FIA_AFL.1 (Biometric/Erase/Delay) specify the failure handling in case of wrong bio- metric or passcode authentication.
+FDP_ITT.1 also support this objective ensuring the biometric data is not modified or dis- closed during internal transfer.
 OT.Card_Data The SFP Card_Perso_SFP and the associated SFRs (FDP_ACC.2/Card_Perso_SFP, FDP_ACF.1/Card_Perso_SFP, FDP_ITC.1/Card_Perso_SFP and FDP_ETC.2/Card_Perso_SFP, FPT_ITC.1) enforce card data stored in the wallet does not include sensitive card data as this one is only sent to the SE.
-FTP_ITC.1/SE, FDP_UCT.1/SE and FDP_UIT.1/SE enforce that all the data exchanged between the TSF and S.SE is protected (with their corresponding security property) by a trusted channel.
+FTP_ITC.1/SE, FDP_UCT.1/SE and FDP_UIT.1/SE enforce that all the data exchanged be- tween the TSF and S.SE is protected (with their corresponding security property) by a trusted channel.
 FPR_UNO.1 ensures the non-observability of secret card data.
 FDP_SDI.1 ensures card data stored in containers controlled by the TSF are monitored for integrity errors.
-OT.Passcode_De- lete FDP_ACC.2/Card_Perso_SFP and FDP_ACF.1.4/Card_Perso_SFP enforce the card enrollment is not possible if Passcode_off is enabled.
+OT.Passcode_De- lete FDP_ACC.2/Card_Perso_SFP and FDP_ACF.1.4/Card_Perso_SFP enforce the card enroll- ment is not possible if Passcode_off is enabled.
 FIA_UAU.6 enforces a re-authentication for changing the Passcode_off configuration.
 FPR_UNO.1 ensures the non-observability of the passcode.
 OT.Card_Delete FDP_RIP.1 ensures the confidential parts of the card data are securely removed by the SE.
 Refinement of FMT_MSA.1.1 ensures the secure delete in case of passcode turning off.
 FPR_UNO.1 ensures the non-observability of sensitive card data.
 OT.Auth_SE FIA_UID.2, FIA_UAU.2, FIA_UAU.5 specify the base of the authentication feature.
 FIA_AFL.1/Biometric enhance the biometric security limiting the authentication attempts before requiring passcode authentication.
 Other FIA_AFL.1 protect the TSF and the user data against brute force attacks.
 FIA_UAU.6 specifies the re-authentication for some functions of the TOE.

-Objective reference Rationale OT.Payment FDP_ETC.2.4/Transaction ensures the transaction details are displayed before a transaction is validated by the User.
+Objective refer- ence Rationale OT.Payment FDP_ETC.2.4/Transaction ensures the transaction details are displayed before a trans- action is validated by the User.
 FIA_UAU.6 ensures each transaction is validated by a re-authentication.
 FDP_DAU.1 provides evidences of the validity of Apple Pay Transaction Data, verifiable by the Issuer.
 FDP_ACC.2/Payment_SFP and FDP_ACF.2/Payment_SFP ensure user authorization is done before each transaction.
 FPT_RPL.1/SE ensures transaction replay detection.
 OT.Bio_Delete FDP_RIP.1 ensures biometric data delete is a secure erase.
-OT.Device_Reset FDP_RIP.1 ensures all sensitive data is securely removed during a device reset OT.Anti_Replay FDP_ETC.2.4/Transaction ensures a unique identifier provided by the NFC terminal or Apple server is included in the transaction data, avoiding any replay attack.
+OT.Device_Reset FDP_RIP.1 ensures all sensitive data are securely removed during a device reset OT.Anti_Replay FDP_ETC.2.4/Transaction ensures a unique identifier provided by the NFC terminal or Apple server is included in the transaction data, avoiding any replay attack.
 OT.OS_Update FIA_UAU.6.1 ensures S.User is re-authenticated before the OS update proceeds.
-The refinement of FIA_ATD.1.1 ensures that all the user data with impact on the TSF behavior are not modified during the OS update process.
-FDP_SDI.1 ensures D.OS stored in containers controlled by the TSF is monitored for integrity errors.
-OT.Watch FTP_ITC.1/Watch, FDP_UCT.1/Watch, FDP_UIT.1/Watch, FIA_SOS.2, FPR_UNO.1 and FPT_RPL.1/Watch enforce that all the data exchanged between the TSF and S.Apple_Watch is protected by a trusted channel regarding the confidentiality and the integrity.
-The protected operations are specified by FDP_ACC.2/Authentication_SFP and FDP_ACF.1/Authentication_SFP.
+The refinement of FIA_ATD.1.1 ensures that all the user data with impact on the TSF be- havior are not modified during the OS update process.
+FDP_SDI.1 ensures D.OS stored in containers controlled by the TSF is monitored for in- tegrity errors.

-6.8.3.SAR Dependencies
+6.7.3.SAR Dependencies